{Top 6} Best & Quietest Pool Pump (2023)

 - Suction power is good enough

 I’ve been using this Hayward pool pump since September 2021, and I must say, it’s been a fantastic experience.
-This pump is top-notch.
-It’s got a 0.75 HP motor, and it runs really smoothly.
 First things first, this pump is excellent.
 It’s not noisy at all, and there’s no annoying vibration either.

 The pump’s motor is a 115V/230V dual voltage motor.
 However, the label on the motor itself stated it was factory-wired for 230V operation.
 That’s incorrect.
 The one I received was actually wired for 115V.
 So be sure to check that when you get yours.